Budgeting tools & calculators

 Banking is one area I find people either totally neglect or try and optimise every single week.
-I feel comfortable with the picks I have found: no fees, tech savvy and versatile.
+Spend time setting it up, keep it simple and automate.

-Apart from having a great app, good savings rates and fast transfer turnarounds – ING has one unique feature.
-You get ATM fees reimbursed straight away from ANY atm in Australia.
+Aa great app, good savings rates and fast transfer turnarounds.
+ING has one unique feature I love - You get ATM fees reimbursed straight away from ANY atm in Australia.

 No matter if it costs $2 or $25, you get your money back straight away.
 No other bank does this (some reimburse you at the end of the month).

-My favourite area, and one I’d have the most recommendations in.
 If you have some leftover money every month and are looking to grow it these tools can all help.
-These are in order of least effort to most.

 This is a fantastic product for investors of markets and equities.